 Less commonly, computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
 In computed tomography (CT), which used... read more (CT) is done to evaluate the child for abdominal pain and can diagnose intussusception.

 If an imaging study that was done for some other reason shows an intussusception but the child has no symptoms, treatment may be delayed or in come cases not needed.
 However, the doctor will advise parents to be alert for symptoms, such as pain, vomiting, and irritability.

 If ultrasonography confirms intussusception, an air enema is done.

 With an air enema, the doctor puts air into the child’s rectum through a small tube and then takes x-rays.
 The pressure of the air usually pushes the telescoped portion of the intestine back into place.
 The x-rays show whether the procedure was successful.
 If the air enema is successful, the child can be sent home after an overnight hospital stay.
-Parents are advised to watch for further symptoms because intussusception can happen again in the next 1 to 2 days.
+In a small number of children, intussusception can happen again.

 Surgery is needed for intussusception if

 The air enema does not correct the intussusception.

 If the disorder returns, surgery is done to correct the disorder and also to look for a polyp, tumor, or other abnormality that could explain why the intussusception returned.